Sponsor MessageBecome a KQED sponsor

 Countries impacted by the strikes may have also closed their airspace and limited their airlines’ operations.
 The latest post on the social media platform X from Hamad International Airport, one of the busiest airports in the world, based in Qatar, stated that “passengers are advised not to proceed to the airport.”
 (Etihad Airways reiterated similar guidance on Tuesday.)

-What travel advisories is the U.S. government issuing to Americans in the region right now?
+What travel advisories has the U.S. government issued to Americans in the region?

 • Bahrain